cerc-io/watcher-ts/packages/erc721-watcher/demo.md

   }
   ```

-  * `diff` IPLDBlocks get created corresponding to the `diff_staged` blocks when their respective eth_blocks reach the pruned region.
+  * `diff` States get created corresponding to the `diff_staged` blocks when their respective eth_blocks reach the pruned region.

   * `data` contains the default state and also the custom state property `transferCount` that is indexed in [hooks.ts](./src/hooks.ts) file.